• Bloglovin

 Mixing the dough

-The first step to making gluten-free bagels is to mix all the flours together well in a stand mixer before adding the wet ingredients.
+Mix all the flours together well in a stand mixer before adding the wet ingredients.
 Add the wet ingredients, kneading using a dough hook.
-Alternatively, you could mix it by hand with a rubber spatula, then knead it together by hand.
-At first, the dough will seem as though it’s too moist, but as it sits for a few minutes, the psyllium seed husks will soak up the moisture, turning it into a thick dense dough.
+Alternatively, you can mix by hand with a rubber spatula, then knead it together by hand.
+At first, the dough will seem as though it's too moist, but as it sits for a few minutes, the psyllium seed husks will soak up the moisture, turning it into a thick dense dough.
 Knead this dough by hand for a few minutes before dividing it into 8 pieces.

 How to Shape Gluten-Free Bagels with Fingers